Table of contents

 Step 3.
 Decide on your organizational structure 👯

 For your nonprofit board, you’ll want to assemble a passionate team of people who can pool their knowledge and draw on different skills to build a long-lasting organization.
 Before you bring on a full team, your initial board members will develop and execute strategies themselves.
 This is what’s known as a “working board.”
-Later on, it may transition to a “governing board,” in which board members handle higher-level responsibilities and your staff handles day-to-day tasks.
+Later on, it may transition to a “governing board,” where board members handle higher-level responsibilities and your staff handles day-to-day tasks.

-Fiscal sponsorship is an alternative route that smaller organizations can opt to take in the beginning stages of becoming a nonprofit.
+Fiscal sponsorship is an alternative route that smaller organizations can choose to take in the beginning stages of becoming a nonprofit.
 This allows you to register as a project of a larger nonprofit or foundation.
 In exchange for a percentage of your income, your fiscal sponsor provides your organization with nonprofit tax status and legal compliance resources.
 It can be a quicker route to making your mission a reality.

 Step 4.
 Write and adopt bylaws ✍️